-- 6.1 Serious prejudice in the sense of Article 5(c) exists if: - (a) the total ad valorem subsidy on a product exceeds ... per cent; - (b) a subsidy is contingent upon production performance, in the sense that it requires the attainment of certain production surpluses and increases with the increasing production; - (c) subsidies are granted to firms or industries which sell ... per cent or more of their production for exports.

-6.2 Serious prejudice in the sense of Article 5(c) may arise in any case where one or several of the following apply:

-- (a) the effect of the subsidy is to displace or impede the imports of like product into the market of the subsidizing country; - (b) the effect of the subsidy is to displace or impede the exports of like product of another signatory from a third country market; - (c) there is a significant price undercutting by the subsidized products as compared with the price of a like product of another signatory in the same market or the subsidized imports result in price suppression, price depression or lost sales in the same market; - (d) the world market share of the subsidizing country in a specific product has increased compared to the share it had during the previous period of [X years] and this increase results from a consistent trend over a period when subsidies have been granted.
+- 6.1 Serious prejudice in the sense of Article 5(c) shall be deemed to exist in the case of: - (a) the total ad valorem subsidization of a product exceeding [5] per cent; - (b) subsidies to cover operating losses sustained by a specific industry; - (c) subsidies to cover operating losses sustained by an enterprise, other than one-time measures which are non-recurrent and cannot be repeated for that enterprise and which are given merely to provide time for the development of long-term solutions and to avoid acute social problems; - (d) direct forgiveness of debt, i.e. forgiveness of government-held debt, and grants to cover debt repayment. - 6.2 Notwithstanding the provisions of paragraph 1 above, serious prejudice shall not be found if the subsidizing signatory demonstrates that the subsidy in question has not resulted in any of the effects enumerated in paragraph 3 below. - 6.3 Serious prejudice in the sense of Article 5(c) may arise in any case where one or several of the following apply: - (a) the effect of the subsidy is to displace or impede the imports of like product into the market of the subsidizing signatory; - (b) the effect of the subsidy is to displace or impede the exports of like product of another signatory from a third country market; - (c) the subsidy results in a significant price undercutting by the subsidized products as compared with the price of a like product of another signatory in the same market or the subsidized imports result in price suppression, price depression or lost sales in the same market; - (d) the subsidy results in an increase in the world market share of the subsidizing signatory in a particular subsidized product as compared to the share it had during the previous period of 3 years and this increase results from a consistent trend over a period when subsidies have been granted.